 - “Vater ist heute nach Hause gekommen und sagte, dass er Pizza mitgebracht hat.

 Ich musste mich beeilen, weil ich noch ein Stück davon abhaben wollte!”

 – Today, dad came home and said that he brought pizza.

 I had to hurry, because I still wanted a slide of it.

 Well, let’s analyze this last (I promise, the last one!) example sentence.
 The modal verb “wollte” is at the end of the sentence, since “weil” is this type of conjunction.
 Here, “dass” does the same thing, moving “hat” after “mitgebracht”.

 So, I think this is enough to get the basics of German sentences.
 Luckily, there are some really useful rules that help you to understand this rather complicated topic.
 Always keep practicing your vocabulary, keep in mind the rules and try to remember exceptions.
 As a consequence, German might get a lot easier than you might think.
 And if not, have a look at this book by Mark Twain with the title “The Awful German Language”.
 Here, you can find someone sharing your pain, so maybe it will hurt less.

 Die Fälle im Deutschen

-As a last but not lease important part of German Sentences, we should mention the grammatical cases.
-Especially for English speakers that might be difficult, as they do not appear like this in the English language.
+As a last but not least important part of German sentences, we should mention the grammatical cases.
+Especially for English speakers they might be difficult, as they do not appear like this in the English language.
 So, in German we have the nominative, genitive, dative and accusative case.